DavidMcIntyre98/Website-Assignment/README.md

 # Website-Assignment
-Basic website layout using html and css.
+Basic website layout using html and css for a university assignment.